THE MEASURE OF ELLA

 “I am.”
 Ella straightened her back.
 “I know exactly what it’ll look like: old Florida intrigue, seaside dining in the romantic tropics.
 It’s really going to be something.”

 “Big plans take a lot of money.
 Couldn’t use a little more?”
 Rich asked.
-“The run will take less than a week.”

 “I’ll have enough,” she said.
 “You remember my father passed away last year?”